perturbo-code/perturbopy/docs/source/testsuite.rst

    List of tests tags to exclude from this testsuite run.

-.. option:: --ephr_tags
+.. option:: --epr_tags

    List of tags of the epr files to include in this testsuite run.

-.. option:: --exclude-ephr_tags
+.. option:: --exclude-epr_tags

    List of tags of the epr files to exclude from this testsuite run.

-.. option:: --epwan
+.. option:: --epr

    List of epr files to test.
 If the option is not specified, all the available epr files will be included in testing.

 .. option:: --test-names

-   List of test names to include in this testsuite run, e.g., epwan1_bands, etc.
+   List of test names to include in this testsuite run, e.g., epr1_bands, etc.

 .. option:: --run_qe2pert